 Data from Buffer

-The same applies for Facebook: Posts with images get 2.3 times as much engagement than posts without images.
+The same applies to Facebook: Posts with images get 2.3 times more engagement than posts without images.

 Image Source BuzzSumo